 Each injection well will also be paired with two monitoring wells to track water levels and water quality once the water is injected into the groundwater basin.

 Purified water is currently used to supplement drinking water supplies in many communities in the United States and around the world and there have been no problems from using purified water to supplement drinking water supplies.
-To learn more about similar projects check out our Water Recycling: At Home and Abroad page.

 Advanced Treatment in a Three Stage Process: Microfiltration + RO + UV/AO + Process.
 Read more about the Advanced Treatment Process here.